-- With vinyl fencing, you do not need to worry about a lot of maintenance.
-Every so often you can hose the fence off to keep it looking clean.
-Give it a good rinse with a garden hose after storms to remove excess dirt.
+- With vinyl fencing, you do not need to worry about maintenance.
+Occasionally, you can hose the fence off to keep it looking clean.
+Please rinse it with a garden hose after storms to remove excess dirt.

-- In most cases, heavy rains will wash any residue off, making vinyl virtually maintenance-free!
+- Heavy rains will often wash any residue off, making vinyl virtually maintenance-free!

 The Maintenance of Wood Privacy Fences

-As for wood, you most definitely need to be more vigilant to keep your wood fence looking new.
+As for wood, you must be more vigilant to keep your wood fence looking new.

-- Wood needs to be treated and stained at least once a year for the best aesthetics and to help to prevent rot: this intensive process that takes money and energy and a full day for standard yards.
+- Wood must be treated and stained at least once yearly for the best aesthetics and to help prevent rot.
+This intensive process takes money, energy, and a full day for standard yards.

 - You should treat your wood fence annually for the first three years as a good rule of thumb.
 Then, stain it every other year to keep it looking beautiful and new.

-- Wood tends to rot as time goes on, and it also starts to fall apart or warp.
-When this happens, you will replace either an entire section or add a new piece of wood.
+- Wood tends to rot as time passes and starts to fall apart or warp.
+When this happens, you will replace an entire section or add a new piece of wood.

 - Termites are another serious concern when it comes to wood fencing.

 In comparison, vinyl fencing does not have this problem and has a much longer lifespan.
-With no maintenance, yet again, vinyl fencing wins the battle for ease of care.
+With no maintenance, vinyl fencing wins the battle for ease of care.